eggplants/twvideo-dl/README.md

 </p>

-A Simple CLI for downloading Videos from X, formally Twitter.
+A Simple CLI for downloading Videos from X, formerly Twitter.

 ## Install